 Legal issues surrounding approved drugs in treating opioid dependency are very complex.
-As a result, many bodies are involved in the certification process, such as Drug Enforcement Agency, Food and Drug and Administration, and Mental Health Services Administration (SAMHSA).
+As a result, many bodies are involved in the certification process, such as Drug Enforcement Agency, Food and Drug Administration, and Mental Health Services Administration (SAMHSA).
 These bodies are actively involved in the regulatory process, and they generally want the treatment drugs to fall on the right people.

 However, the aggressive nature and the vast procedures that the addicts have to follow have elicited some public emotions.
 There is a feeling that getting assistance is complicated and time-consuming.
 That is why some people opt to stay out of the treatment programs as they don’t want to go through the regulatory bodies.

 There are other complexities involved in the selection and use of treatment products.
-For example, the restrictions in the use of methadone are beyond imagination.
+For example, the restrictions on the use of methadone are beyond imagination.
 Those using this product require supervised medication and regular urine testing.
-Unfortunately, the public views such laws as unnecessary and embarrassing, thereby derailing the medication-assisted recovery.
+Unfortunately, the public views such laws as unnecessary and embarrassing, thereby derailing medication-assisted recovery.

 Additionally, there’s less training and awareness on some laws regarding the purchase of opioid drugs.
 For example, the Illinois Emergency Medical Services Access Act of 2012 prohibits prosecuting people caught using methamphetamine if they’re seeking overdose treatment.
 However, the public believes that such laws allow drug offenders to continue with opioid use without facing legal implications.

 Culture/Taboo Impacts on Opioid Recovery